bkazez/cantatas-static/_columns/instrumentation.md

 Dessus I: Violons
 Dessus II: Hautbois
 ```
+If the composer wrote nothing at the beginning of the movement but some instruments in the middle (example: Hautbois and Flûte alternating), write `Dessus: Hautbois + Flûte`.
+We will show this if someone searches for Violin, Flute, Oboe, etc. If you searched for Oboe, we’ll show it higher in the list.

 # Vocal parts
 In dramatic works, vocal parts often have character names.
 Denote these with `@`: